kovart/sticksy/README.md

 `Optional`

 ##### topSpacing: number
-Additional top spacing of the element when it becomes fixed (sticky).
+Additional top spacing for the top sticky element when it becomes fixed (sticky).
 Use this option when you have a fixed top panel. \
 `Optional` `Default: 0`

 ##### listen: boolean
-This option determines should we recalculate all cached dimensions of the viewport, container and sticky elements on any DOM **changes in the container element**.
+Should we recalculate all cached dimensions of the viewport, container and sticky elements on any DOM **changes in the container element**.

 `Optional` `Default: false`

-> Unfortunately, we cannot react to changes in the style attribute in sticky elements.
-The library uses the style attribute to make elements sticky and if we react all the time the attribute changes it will cause a performance leak.
+> Unfortunately, we cannot react to changes in the style attribute of sticky elements.
+>The library uses the style attribute to make elements sticky and
+>if we react all the time the attribute changes it will cause a performance leak.

-### Public methods
+### Instance methods
 #### refresh(): void
-Force recalculation of elements state and update position of sticky elements according to the new state.
+Recalculate elements state and update position of sticky elements according to the new state. \
+Call it in case the library must refresh its state but for some reason this did not happen.
 ```js
 stickyEl.refresh();
 ```
 #### hardRefresh(): void
-The same as `refresh()`, but force recalculation of **all cached dimensions** of the viewport, container and sticky elements.
+The same as `refresh()`, but recalculates **all cached dimensions** of the viewport, container and sticky elements.
 ```js
 stickyEl.hardRefresh();
 ```